bhartiy/learnsellacious/pages/40.how-to/50.how-to-do-easy-social-sellacious-app-integration/docs.md

 ![](image%209.png)

-Once done User can see the profile on frontend
+Once done User can see the profile in frontend

 ![](image%2011.png)